 There are many entities in our county engaged in the food system, but it is difficult for individuals and organizations to understand the full picture of what current efforts are underway, how well they are performing and which identified needs remain.
 A Food System Dashboard would integrate existing food system data into a cohesive platform to help food system stakeholders and residents share information and strategies and support one another in their efforts and assessment.
 It would allow those working, participating in and relying on our local food system to make informed decisions, allocate resources and access information and support.
-It will also be important to actively cultivate the capacity of community members, groups and organizations to trust and cooperate with each other across sectors, value chains and domains of interest.
+It will also be important to actively a.
+Address food access in the 2022 Transportation Equity Needs Assessment b.
+Integrate recommendations from the COVID-19 Food Task Force into the c.
+Address food waste and recovery in the 2022 Recycling and Materials cultivate the capacity of community members, groups and organizations to trust and cooperate with each other across sectors, value chains and domains of interest.
 For individuals, the dashboard would provide a simple, accessible and comprehensive resource to help navigate the system and ease burdens.
 This work will build upon planning completed by the COVID-19 Food Task Force Food Dashboard Working Group, with representation from the Human Service Coalition, CCE-Tompkins, Cayuga Health Partners, Cornell Master of Public Health, and Tompkins County.